You are one of...current visitors on the English part - also ...current visitors on the Swedish part

 Types of randomization

-Ensures the allocation to groups are almost equal numbers in each group.
-Also useful if you do a two or three factor design. - Stratified randomization
+Ensures the allocation to groups results in almost equal numbers in each group.
+This can be done even if you only have a one factor design but is especially useful if you do a two or three factor design.

 Baseline differences

 A handy side effect of randomisation is that groups often become similar and comparable.
 This is not an aim of the randomisation but a natural consequence.
 However, sometimes groups differ at baseline.
+Do they differ by pure chance or due to other factors?
 Previously it was argued that it was an important part of the analysis of data to compare groups at baseline.
 The main purpose was to:

-- identify variables that needs to be adjusted for in the statistical analysis.
+• identify variables that need to be adjusted for in the statistical analysis.

 Check if randomization worked as intended